alexpaul/Civil-Rights-Media/README.md

 - [x] Open up access to `civilrights-media` API. `https://civilrights-media-default-rtdb.firebaseio.com/.json`
 - [x] Add a [demo iOS app](https://github.com/alexpaul/Civil-Rights-Media/tree/realtime-database/CivilRightsMedia) to this repo showcasing Civil Rights media content.
+- [ ] Add more movies
+- [ ] Start curating and adding books to the API
+- [ ] Start curating and adding music to the API
+- [ ] Start curating and adding articles to the API
+- [ ] Start curating and adding speeches to the API

+## API

+Civil Rights Media API `https://civilrights-media-default-rtdb.firebaseio.com/.json`

 ## Resources